TUM Global Postdoc Fellowship

 TUM Professors and TUM Junior Fellows can be hosts.
 Other researchers at TUM cannot become hosts (see also our FAQs)

 Successful applicants receive a fellowship for 24 months during which they conduct their own research project at a chair or lab.
-The fellowship can be started between 1 July 2021 and 1 July 2022.
+The fellowship can be started within 12 months.

 You can support not more than two applicants per call.
 If you support two applicants, at least one applicant must be female.
 Please bear this is mind when deciding on potential applicants.